hyundai-robotics/doc-hi6-pickit/book.md

 ## 1.3 Network Configuration

 Hi6 Main and pick-it processors use Ethernet communication method.
-The IP subnet mask of Hi6 Main and Pick-it processors is 1 band.
+The IP subnet mask of Hi6 Main and pick-it processors is 1 band.
 The IP subnet mask of Hi6 TP and pick-it camera is two-band.
 For further details, please refer to the [pick-it official document](https://docs.pickit3d.com/en/latest/robots/robot-brands/socket_communication.html#pickit-socket-interface).